-Most new vegans end up getting so much fiber that it takes them time to get used to it.
+Most new vegans end up getting so much fiber that it takes them time to get used to it, especially since fiber can build up and stay in your system for up to 61 hours!

 I made this post for two purposes: To help people lacking fiber find more vegan foods that have it, and to help vegans that are having stomach issues find the foods that are causing them.